Grant County, Wisconsin

-Grant County is a county located in the U.S. state of Wisconsin.
+Grant County is the most southwestern county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 51,938.
-Its county seat is Lancaster.
+Its county seat is Lancaster and its largest city is Platteville.
 The county is named after the Grant River, in turn named after a fur trader who lived in the area when Wisconsin was a territory.
-Grant County comprises the Platteville, WI Micropolitan Statistical Area.
-It is in the tri-state area of Illinois, Iowa, and Wisconsin, and is crossed by travelers commuting to Madison from a number of eastern Iowan cities, and by residents of northern Illinois traveling to the Twin Cities or La Crosse, Wisconsin.
+Grant County comprises the Platteville Micropolitan Statistical Area.
+It is in the tri-state area of Wisconsin, Illinois, and Iowa, and is crossed by travelers commuting to Madison, Wisconsin, from a number of eastern Iowan cities, and by residents of northern Illinois traveling to the Twin Cities or La Crosse, Wisconsin.

 History

 Indian presence

 What is now Grant County was largely uninhabited prior to contact with Europeans, as it was a border region between the territories of the Kickapoo, Menominee, and Illinois tribes.
-The only Native Americans to have a permanent settlement in the area were the Fox tribe, who had a temporary village in what is now the extreme northeast of the county during the mid-1700s.
+The only Native Americans to have a permanent settlement in the area were the Meskwaki people, who had a temporary village in what is now the extreme northeast of the county during the mid-1700s.

 Colonial period

 Between 1520 and 1620 this area was nominally ruled by Spain, although the lack of explorers left the region completely untouched by Spanish authority.
 The first Frenchmen to reach what is now Grant County were Jacques Marquette and Louis Joliet, who explored the region in the spring of 1673, after setting out from what would later become Green Bay.
 No permanent settlement was made.
 In 1680 Louis Hennepin also passed through the region that would later become Grant County, also making no permanent settlement.
 In 1689 Nicholas Perrot passed through the territory and claimed it for the King of France.
 The first settlement was a temporary trading post that Pierre Marin founded in 1725.

 The British technically ruled the region during the period between the French and Indian War and the American Revolution, though no effort was made to settle or administer the region.
-After the abandonment of Marin's trading post, the region went unvisited until the expedition of Jonathan Carver, a Connecticut Yankee who passed through what is now Grant County in 1766 during an attempt to discover the Pacific Ocean.
+After the abandonment of Marin's trading post, the region went unvisited until the expedition of Jonathan Carver, a New England Yankee who passed through what is now Grant County in 1766 during an attempt to discover the Pacific Ocean.